How to save and pay for private school fees

 Although your child’s education might be your priority now, you don’t want to sacrifice your retirement savings and ability to make ends meet.

-But there are other ways to pay and save for private school fees.
+How to save for private school fees

-A 529 Savings Plan is a great place to start if this is an option.
 The tax-free plan lets you put aside money regularly and invest it to help grow the tuition pot.

 The plan offers tax-free earnings growth and withdrawals, which could be used for private school tuition as they can be used to pay up to $10,000 in K-12 tuition.